repaera/polar-ruby/README.md

    - Complete your organization setup

 2. **Generate API Access Token**
-   - Go to Settings → API Keys in your Polar dashboard
+   - Go to Settings → Scroll bottom then click *New Token*
    - Create a new API key with the required scopes:
      - `products:read` and `products:write`
      - `customers:read` and `customers:write`